-Arjun: But one- year MBA program is so fast-paced that it is very difficult to get involved in everything you want to.
+Arjun: A one-year MBA program is so fast-paced that it is very difficult to get involved in everything you want to.
 It is a little overwhelming, but as the year progresses, you slowly get used to the lifestyle because the transition from work life to student life takes a little bit of time.
 Yes, I have been involved in quite a few initiatives; I am a part of the Oxford ambassador group; the main role of this group is to work with the incoming students.
 Oxford usually has launch stations or information stations where people talk about their experience; these sessions are followed by lunch or dinner, which is organized by the ambassador.
 I have been part of that group and have attended many sessions.
-I have also been part of My College, and every student of Oxford University, no matter which college they are studying in, have to enroll in My College where you are interacting with students in the college, and not with your MBA community which is incredible.
+I have also been part of My College.
+Every student of Oxford University, no matter which college they are studying in, have to enroll in My College, where you are interacting with students in the college, and not with your MBA community, which is incredible.

 Poonam: What did you wish you had known before you started, and what was a challenge?
 Can you share some advice to incoming students to help make their adjustment to b-school, specifically Oxford, easier?